eliotsykes/dan-todo/GUIDE.md

 TODO NEXT:
 1. /list/new form markup and script (component?)
-Duplicate lists being shown after creation.
-This is probably due to null ids in list objects.
-Ensure list create api returns id as expected by ember data. https://stackoverflow.com/questions/21339537/when-would-store-findall-return-duplicate-values

-Add + use ListSerializer
 Feature Spec

 2. Edits will make use of the /list/new form too.